gromacs/gromacs/docs/web-manual/algorithms.rst

-The half-step-averaged kinetic energy and temperature are slightly more accurate for a given step size; the difference in average kinetic energies using the half-step-averaged kinetic energies (*md* and *md-vv-avek*) will be closer to the kinetic energy obtained in the limit of small step size than will the full-step kinetic energy (using ``md-vv``).
+The half-step-averaged kinetic energy and temperature are slightly more accurate for a given step size; the difference in average kinetic energies using the half-step-averaged kinetic energies ( :mdp-value:`integrator=md` and :mdp-value:`integrator=md-vv-avek` ) will be closer to the kinetic energy obtained in the limit of small step size than will the full-step kinetic energy (using :mdp-value:`integrator=md-vv`).
 For NVE simulations, this difference is usually not significant, since the positions and velocities of the particles are still identical; it makes a difference in the way the the temperature of the simulations are **interpreted**, but **not** in the trajectories that